“I am an advocate for my clients. I am committed to giving them the best possible experience while helping them achieve their financial goals.”

 Prior to joining Carnegie, Raz worked at Tower Wealth Management as a research analyst.
 He also worked at Morgan Stanley Smith Barney and Longbow Research.

 Raz is an active member of Carnegie’s Investment Committee.
-He is the treasurer of the Armenian Cultural Group of Cleveland and a member of St. Gregory of Narek Armenian Church’s Finance Committee.
-He also volunteers at St. Gregory of Narek Armenian Church in Richmond Heights, Ohio.
+He serves on Parish Council at the St. Gregory of Narek Armenian Church and is a member of the St. Gregory of Narek Armenian Church Finance Committee, which oversees and manages the Church endowment fund.
+He is the Treasurer of the Armenian Cultural Group of Ohio and an active member of the Armenian Assembly of Ohio.
+Also, he serves on the marketing/social media committee for Solon Community Living, a local non-profit whose mission is to create a safe and community-accessible neighborhood for those with disabilities.
 Raz earned his Bachelor of Science in Economics from John Carroll University.
 He currently lives in University Heights and enjoys playing sports, cheering for all three Cleveland sports teams, running, reading and spending time with his family and friends.

 Carnegie Investment Counsel is a federally registered investment adviser under the Investment Advisers Act of 1940.
 Registration as an investment adviser does not imply a certain level of skill or training.
 The oral and written communications of an adviser provide you with information about which you determine to hire or retain an adviser.
 Neither the information nor any opinion expressed is to be construed as a solicitation to buy or sell a security or the provision of personalized investment, tax or legal advice.
 For more information please visit our full disclosures page.